Partita: Keyboard partitas

-The most prolific composer of partitas for harpsichord was Christoph Graupner, whose works in the form number about 57.
+The most prolific composer of partitas for harpsichord was Christoph Graupner (1683-1760), whose works in the form number 57.
 The first set was published in 1718 and dedicated to his patron Ernest Louis, Landgrave of Hesse-Darmstadt.
 The last of his partitas exist in manuscripts dated 1750.
 They are difficult and virtuosic pieces which exhibit an astonishing variety of musical styles.
-See: List of harpsichord pieces by Christoph Graupner.
-The longest partita ever written so far is Shoah for Solo Violin and Sacred Temple by Jorge Grundman, which lasts an hour and a half and was finished in 2016.
+Finished in 2016, Shoah for Solo Violin and Sacred Temple by Jorge Grundman (b.
+1961) is the longest partita composed, lasting an hour and a half.